The Packaging (Essential Requirements) Regulations

 Organisations will be affected by the Packaging (Essential Requirements) Regulations if they:

-No packaging can be placed on the UK market unless it meets the essential requirements and the heavy metal content is within the limits set.
-There are no thresholds applied with regards to business turnover or the amount or type of packaging - any company included in one of the above criteria will be obligated.
+Packaging that does not meet the essential requirements or exceeds the set heavy metal content limit will not be placed onto the UK market.
+There are no thresholds in place with regard to business turnover or the amount or type of packaging handled.
+Any company that meets the criteria outlined above will be obligated.

-If you are obligated under the regulations, you must design or use packaging that conforms to the specific requirements in relation to weight and volume, recyclability and recoverability.
-You must also adhere to the limits on heavy metal substances and the requirements for minimisation of release of hazardous or noxious substances.
+If your business is obligated under these regulations, packaging must be designed and/ or used that conforms to the specific requirements in relation to weight and volume, recyclability and recoverability.
+The business must also adhere to the limits on heavy metal substances and the requirements for the minimisation of release of hazardous or noxious substances.

-Along with this, there is an obligation to retain evidence that your packaging conforms; evidence should be kept for four years, beginning from the date that the packaging conforms; evidence should be kept for four years, beginning from the date that the packaging was first placed on the market.
-Such evidence must be made available to an enforcement authority within 28 days of their request.
+In addition, the business is required to retain evidence that any packaging used conforms with these regulations.
+This evidence should be kept for four years, starting from the date that the packaging was first placed on the market, and must be made available to an enforcement authority within 28 days of their request.

-For more information about the Essential Requirements, or if you require more guidance call us today on 03450 682 572 or complete our enquiry form.
+For more information about Essential Requirements or further guidance please call us today on 03450 682 572, or complete our enquiry form.